Note: For the latest version of this blog post, please see https://iclr-blogposts.github.io/2026/blog/2026/diffusion-architecture-evolution/

 Stable Diffusion 3 (2024/06/12)

-Stable Diffusion 3 aims to improve existing noise sampling techniques for training rectified flow models by biasing them towards perceptually relevant scales, demonstrating superior performance compared to established diffusion formulations for high-resolution text-to-image synthesis
+Stable Diffusion 3 aims to improve existing noise sampling techniques for training rectified flow models by biasing them towards perceptually relevant scales, demonstrating superior performance compared to established diffusion formulations for high-resolution text-to-image synthesis [29].
+This work presents the first comprehensive scaling study for text-to-image DiTs, establishing predictable scaling trends and correlating lower validation loss to improved synthesis quality across various metrics and human evaluations.

 Architecturally, SD3 transitions from DiT’s cross-attention blocks to MMDiT (Multimodal Diffusion Transformer) with double-stream blocks that use separate weights for the two modalities, enabling bidirectional flow of information between image and text tokens for improved text comprehension and typography.
-Unlike SDXL which relies primarily on CLIP encoders, SD3 incorporates both CLIP (L/14 and OpenCLIP bigG/14) and T5-XXL encoders
+Unlike SDXL which relies primarily on CLIP encoders, SD3 incorporates both CLIP (L/14 and OpenCLIP bigG/14) and T5-XXL encoders [48], concatenating pooled outputs and hidden representations to create comprehensive text conditioning with enhanced understanding capabilities.

 - MMDiT double-stream architecture with separate weights per modality and bidirectional information flow (vs single-stream cross-attention)